-I am Lecturer in the Department of Computing at Imperial College London.
-I am researching translational high-performance medical data analysis and interactive real-time image processing techniques as member of the Biomedical Image Analysis, BioMedIA Group in the section of Visual Information Processing.
-I collaborate intensively with King's College London, Division of Imaging Sciences and Biomedical Engineering, St. Thomas Hospital London and the department of Bioengineering at Imperial.
+I am Lecturer at the Department of Computing at Imperial College London.
+I am researching translational high-performance medical data analysis, machine learning, visualisation,and interactive real-time image processing techniques.
+My group is embedded in the Biomedical Image Analysis, BioMedIAGroup.
+I collaborate intensively with King’s College London, Division of Imaging Sciences and Biomedical Engineering, St. Thomas Hospital London and the department of Bioengineering at Imperial.

 et al., 2015, Fast Volume Reconstruction From Motion Corrupted Stacks of 2D Slices, IEEE Transactions on Medical Imaging, Vol:34, ISSN:0278-0062, Pages:1901-1913